aratz-lasa/webGraph/README.md

 # webGraph
-**webGraph** analyzes recursively a web page and creates a graph map showing how it connects with other web pages.
+**webGraph** analyzes recursively a web page and creates a graph map showing how it connects to other web pages.

-This project is fully **async**.
+This project is **async**, except when querying databases (it uses a thread for every database access).
 It is built using [Trio](https://github.com/python-trio/trio).

 These are system's main components:
 * *Donwloader*: downloads the web pages' HTMLs.
-* *Crawler*: analyzes the html and extracts, filters, and tramsforms urls that links to.
+* *Crawler*: analyzes the html and extracts, filters, and tramsforms urls that links to in the HTML.
-* *Dumper*: dumps the analyzed web page and the urls links them to, in a graph database.
-After dumping data, it also analyezes the urls in order to send it to *Downloader* for downloading it.
+* *Dumper*: dumps the relationships between the web page and its links into a graph database.
+After dumping data, it also analyzes the urls in order pass it to *Downloader*.

 These three parts are independent, they execute in separate coroutines.
 This gives the flexibility to adjust different number of workers for each component.
 For example, there can be 4 *Downloaders*, 1 *Crawler* and 2 *Dumpers*.

-webGraph uses a **MapReduce** model. *Downloader* executes mapping and *Crawler* reduces it.
+**webGraph** uses a **MapReduce** model. *Downloader* executes mapping and *Crawler* reduces it.
 The three components are connected by queues in a circular architecture.
-The messages flow between them follows this order: *Downloader*-*Crawler*-*Dumper*-*Downloader*...
+The messages that flow between them follows this order: *Downloader*-*Crawler*-*Dumper*-*Downloader*...

 ## Dependencies
 Python requirements are specied in *requirements.txt*.